Foreman overview and concepts

 • The UDP ports 67 and 68 are accessible by the client so that the client can send and receive a DHCP request and offer.

-• Ensure that the TCP port 8000 is open for the client to download the bootloader and Kickstart templates from the Smart Proxy.
+• Ensure that the TCP port 8000 is open for the client to download the boot loader and Kickstart templates from the Smart Proxy.

-• The TCP port 9090 is open for the client to download the bootloader from the Smart Proxy using the HTTPS protocol.
+• The TCP port 9090 is open for the client to download the boot loader from the Smart Proxy using the HTTPS protocol.

 • The subnet that functions as the host’s provisioning interface has a DHCP Smart Proxy, an HTTP Boot Smart Proxy, a TFTP Smart Proxy, and a Templates Smart Proxy

 • The grub2-efi package is updated to the latest version.
-To update the grub2-efi package to the latest version and execute the installer to copy the recent bootloader from /boot into /var/lib/tftpboot directory, enter the following commands:
+To update the grub2-efi package to the latest version and execute the installer to copy the recent boot loader from /boot into /var/lib/tftpboot directory, enter the following commands:

-# dnf update grub2-efi
+# dnf upgrade grub2-efi

 # foreman-installer

-11.2.2.
+9.2.2.
 HTTP booting requirements with unmanaged DHCP

 To provision machines through HTTP booting without managed DHCP ensure that you meet the following requirements: